Star Fox (1993 video game): Reception

-Star Fox was a commercial success upon release.
+The game was a commercial success upon release.
 It topped the Japanese Famitsu sales charts from February to March 1993, selling 325,000 units in Japan by December 1993.
 Nintendo sold more than 1.7 million units in Japan and the United States by the end of March 1993, becoming the fastest-selling video game launch in North America up until then.
 It also topped the UK sales chart in June 1993.
 It went on to sell over four million copies worldwide by 1998.

-Star Fox received generally positive reviews.
-It holds an aggregate score of 88% at GameRankings, based on an average of seven reviews.
-The gameplay was generally praised, with many reviewers comparing it favorably to Space Harrier (1985) and After Burner (1987).
-It also received a 34 out of 40 from Famitsu magazine, and a 4.125 out of 5 from Nintendo Power Magazine.
-The game’s groundbreaking use of 3D polygon graphics were universally lauded.
-Next Gen Magazine pointed out Star Fox as helping pioneer the use of 3D video game graphics.
-The game has been used as an example of how, even with a fully polygon design, the game was still very similar to older games in that there was a set path to travel through each level.